apiel/zicHost/NOTE.md

 - TODO delay save last state of the delay config... load the last state on start base on this state, we can create config files...

+- TODO Zic_Drum_Kick23

+- TODO bitcrusher Resolution reduction: from float 32 bit to 16 to 8 ...

 - TODO input/output should have multiple possible values, when in[0] and out[0] are default ones, and all the others are pointer to empty audio buffer or just simple sample float...
        Is it even the job of the plugin to decide which sample goes where Or should it be on the routing of the plugin that decide whih plugin is apply to what....?